Corrupt Manchester landlords found to be in breach of property management regulations have been fined £97,500 in the last seven months.

 Civil Penalties of up to £30,000 can be imposed by the council where serious offences have been committed, as an alternative to prosecution.

 EWC Realty Limited was ordered to pay the highest penalty (£30,000) allowed under housing legislation after failing to comply with Improvement Notices on their property on Moston Lane, Moston.

 The property had a number of hazards which included no fixed heating and an inadequate fire escape.
 In the event of a fire, the occupiers had to escape via a kitchen which is considered a high-risk room and would impede a safe exit from the property.

 Also failing to comply with Improvement Notices were Citygold Estates Limited who were fined £21,500 in relation to their property on Kingscliffe Street, Moston.
-The property also had damp in the living room, blocked and damaged guttering, and inadequate fire separation between the basement and the ground floor.
+The property also had damp in the living room, blocked and damaged guttering, and inadequate fire separation, required massive basement renovating to be done.

 In Crumpsall, a landlord was issued a penalty of £10,500 for failing to provide an electrical safety certificate – in breach of Selective Licensing conditions – and for failing to comply with an improvement notice on their property on Houghton Road.

 Elsewhere in the city, landlords of properties in Chorlton, Gorton, Longsight, and Withington received Civil Penalties totalling £35,500, for overcrowded properties and for failing to comply with improvement notices.
 Hazards included insufficient heating, lack of fire precautions, windows unable to be opened for ventilation, missing stair handrails, and damp and mould in the properties.

 Payments received by the council from Civil Penalties are used to fund further housing enforcement activity.